OpenDataServices/os4d/docs/components/community_spaces.md

 # Community spaces

-## Summary

-Online spaces for community discussion of the standard, adoption and data use.

-## Description

-Online spaces for community discussion of the standard, adoption and data use:

-* A *discussion forum* provides complete audit trail for decisions can be retained and referred to.
-Over time, forums can become a valuable resource for implementers, and provide rich content for support articles, FAQs and other resources.
-* A *chat channel* (e.g. Slack) allows for conversations with the community about development, adoption and use of the standard.
+Online community spaces facilitate discussions about a standard, its adoption, and its use of data.
+These spaces typically include both discussion forums and chat channels.
+A discussion forum allows for a complete audit trail of decisions, which can be retained and referred to later.
+Over time, these forums become a valuable resource for implementers and provide rich content for support articles, FAQs and other supporting resources.
+In addition to forums, a chat channel, such as Slack, provides a medium for less structured, real-time conversations with the community about the development, adoption and ongoing use of the standard.

 ## Prioritisation Factors